 To understand what might have impelled human beings to set off in pursuit of the largest and most dangerous animals or to devise the strategies necessary for prehistoric hunting, it is necessary and sufficient to recognize that hunting, at first, was actively linked to sacrifice.
 The object of the hunt is seen as a substitute for the original victim in its monstrous and sacred aspects.

 Girard, in other words, gave arguments for his own position in contrast to Burkert’s — for seeing the practice of hunting as deriving from ritual sacrifice rather than the other way around.
 You can watch a video of him discussing the evidence for this in cave paintings.
 My point is not that he is necessarily right, but that he has arguments on precisely this point, to which Smith gives no consideration.
-Smith fails to acknowledge that Girard rejects the “necessary for human life” part of the Burkertian story.
+Smith doesn’t engage with Girard’s reasons for rejecting the “necessary for human life” part of the Burkertian story.
 Rather, he makes it look as if, in bringing up Burkert, he is raising something Girard never considered.

 Smith concludes that “it is easy on even a casual study of [Girard’s] work to spot the weaknesses and lacunae”.
 But his criticisms of Girard don’t seem based on even a casual study.
 They attack what he seems to guess that Girard believed, on the basis of something other than Girard’s writings, whether interviews with Peter Thiel or, as with the example of “merely biological desires”, his own hunches about the sort of thing that an inferior social theorist might think.
 At any rate, he provides not a single quotation to support his interpretation.
 René Girard may or may not be, as Smith suggests, “the theorist our era deserves”.
-But surely he, along with our era, deserves a fairer standard of critique than this.
+But surely Girard, along with our era, deserves a fairer standard of critique than this.